 Keep a Regular Bedtime

-Just as having a regular bedtime routine will help your child sleep longer, so will keeping a consistent bedtime.
+Just as having a regular bedtime routine is important for your child’s sleep so is keeping a regular bedtime.

 Having your kids go to sleep and wake up at the same time every day will allow their bodies to set their internal clocks appropriately.

-Not only will this help you now, it will help them in the long run when they are more independent and don’t rely on you for these cues.
+Not only will this help you now, but it will also help them in the long run when they are more independent and don’t rely on you for these cues.